muppet9010/factorio-muppet-streamer/README.md

 General Usage Notes
 ---------------

 At present a Time Duration event will interrupt a different type of time duration event, i.e. aggressive driver will cut short a leaky flame thrower.
-Multiple uses of the same time duration events will be ignored.
+Concurrent uses of the same time duration events will mean the later ones are ignored.

 Argument Data Types: